simonthor/linecm/README.md

+# linecm
-# linecm\n Plot a line with changing color over the course of a line
+Plot a line with changing color over the course of a line